 I would advise buying tickets as far in advance as possible as prices tend to go up nearer the date of travel.
 Always check that there are no last-minute changes on your day of travel too.

-I recommend buying train tickets for the UK from THE TRAINLINE who sell tickets for all the rail companies in the UK and Europe (unlike Europe the rail network in the UK is privatised so there are numerous companies who organise trains across the UK.)
+I recommend buying train tickets for the UK from thetrainline.com who sell tickets for all the rail companies in the UK and Europe (unlike Europe the rail network in the UK is privatised so there are numerous companies who organise trains across the UK.)

 Over public holidays essential rail maintenance is completed so again I would suggest checking before you book/ travel in case of any delays.
 Often the rail service is replaced by buses and this would add considerably to your travel time.

 I hope you have enjoyed this post and been inspired to plan some great day trips out of London by train.
 Have a fantastic day out and let me know where you chose to visit in the comments – I love to hear from readers.

-Don’t forget to join my UK travel planning group on Facebook – come and chat about your travel plans or ask advice from fellow travelers!
+Don’t forget to join my UK travel planning group on Facebook – come and chat about your travel plans or ask for advice from fellow travellers!